GosiaAntoniak/GosiaAntoniak/README.md

 ### Hi there 👋

-🙍 About me //in-progress
+🙍 About me

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on developing an application DrawYourDreams from my portfolio.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JS and React.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on cooperation for a joint project with React.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about whatever you want.
-- 📫 How to reach me: ...
+- 📫 How to reach me: write me on email or linkedin
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+- I learn Spanish,
+- When I was 25, I enrolled in a ballroom dancing course,
+- I love cooking and animals.
   -->

 💻 Open Source Work Stats